Choosing a web design agency is the most important decision you'll make about your website.

 The key is to find which web agency is offering the right service at the right price for you.

 A good agency should be providing you with a quote that goes into some depth about what you're actually getting.

-If you send an agency a detailed 3 page brief, and simply get a number back, that’s not going to fill you with confidence.
+If you send them a detailed 3 page brief, and simply get a number back, that's not going to fill you with confidence.

-Your website is more than a cost, it’s an investment, and you need to see that your agency is planning for a website that achieves your goals, and their quote should go into some depth about how they plan to do that.
+Your website is more than a cost, it's an investment.
+You need to see that your agency is planning for a website that achieves your goals, and their quote should go into some depth about how they plan to do that.